kelvinbirech/ICT-Project/README.md

 ### This repesitory is for the last project of DIPLOMA IN SOFWARE ENGINEERING Course work.
-Collaborated by 4 members Omar moh'dNoor (Spokesperson), Kiplangat Edwin(Process Analyst), Humprey Kamau Njeri(Quality Control) and Kelvin Birech(Team Leader) towards DEVELOPMENT OF AN ONLINE ICT ACCES SYSTEM BASED ON KENYA
+Collaborated by 4 members Omar moh'dNoor (Spokesperson), Kiplangat Edwin(Process Analyst), Humphrey Kamau Njeri(Quality Control) and Kelvin Birech(Team Leader) towards DEVELOPMENT OF AN ONLINE ICT ACCES SYSTEM BASED ON KENYA

 &nbsp;
 # ZETECH UNIVERSITY